openopt/copt/doc/index.rst

 Life is too short to learn another API
 -------------------------------------

-COPT is an optimization library that does not try to reinvent the wheel.
+COPT is an optimization library that does not reinvent the wheel.
 It packs classical optimization algorithms in an API following that of `scipy.optimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
 It provides:

   * State of the art implementation of classical optimization algorithms such as :ref:`proximal gradient descent <proximal_gradient>` and :ref:`Frank-Wolfe <frank_wolfe>`  under a consistent API.
   * Few dependencies, pure Python library for easy deployment.